cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Overview:** Find three companies that fit the ideal candidate profile that you put together during your take-home exercise.

-**Candidate Setup:**

-- Interviewer will provide you with the verticals that they would like you to go after with the expectation that you will find three companies that fit the ICP.
+**Setup:** Interviewer will provide you with the verticals that they would like you to go after with the expectation that you will find three companies that fit the ICP.
 You will have a chance to ask the interviewer questions before you do independent research.
 You will have 20 minutes to identify 3 companies before the interviewer will come back into the room to discuss.
 Think about what online tools you would use to identify the companies.

+## **Title: Campaign Process - Customer Outreach**

+**Overview:** Please create an outbound campaign of 3-5 steps funneling into the sales flow.
+Pick one company that you identified in your take-home and choose one person from the company that you would be communicating with.

 ## **Title: Project Management - Customer Outreach**